 - 1. Remove electrical load from the generator set. - 2.
 Run the engine for a two to three minute cool-down period. - 3.
-Move the Engine Control switch to the STOP position.
+Move the Engine Control switch to the STOP position until the engine comes to a complete stop. - 4.
+Shut off sea-cock, fuel valve and battery switch.